Fitbit vs Garmin

 Cons

-- Steeper learning curve and complex interface
+- Steeper learning curve with complex interfaces

 Garmin wins